RefPerSys/RefPerSys/doc/persistent-store-format.md

   * it should have a suitable trade-off between readability and space performance

-Given these considerations, a format has been designed largely inspired by the JSON format.
+Given these considerations, the textual format for RefPerSys store is an enhanced version of [JSON](https://json.org/).
+A space file is a sequence of JSON objects but can (and usually do) contain comments as lines starting with two slashes ie `//`.

+# OBSOLETE DOCUMENTATION BELOW

 ## EBNF Grammar